Gabriela-Dumanska/Gabriela-Dumanska/README.md

 ### 🌟 About Me

 - 💚 Animals are my weakness (especially tiny rodents 🐀🐹)
-- 🌱 Obsessed with growing and caring for plants!
+- 🌱 Enjoy caring for my plants and watching them thrive!
 - 🖌️ Constantly learning & experimenting with art
 - 🎮 Never say no to a good simulation game!